Writing assessment: Race

 Some scholars in writing assessment focus their research on the influence of race on the performance on writing assessments.
 Scholarship in race and writing assessment seek to study how categories of race and perceptions of race continues to shape writing assessment outcomes.
 However, some scholars in writing assessment recognize that racism in the 21st century is no longer explicit, but argue for a 'silent' racism in writing assessment practices in which racial inequalities in writing assessment are typically justified with non-racial reasons.
+Some scholars argue that the current grading system and education system is ingrained with whiteness.
 These scholars advocate for new developments in writing assessment, in which the intersections of race and writing assessment are brought to the forefront of assessment practices.
+Scholars advocate for these new writing assessments to consider consider the circumstances and context of the learner and the examiner.